A Detailed Guide to Naxos Chora: The Best Attractions, Restaurants & Hotels

 Small, picturesque and with the pretty backdrop of Naxos Castle, an afternoon stroll, followed by a lazy cocktail at one of the many bars, is essential.

-The southern end is where the best tavernas, bars and vibes are at, including our favourite Dal Professore.
+The southern end is where the best tavernas, bars and vibes are at, including our favourite Dal Professore (more restaurant recommendations below!)

 ENJOY COCKTAILS AT A CHORA SUNSET BAR

-Watching a Greek summer is a ritual, and watching it with a cocktail in hand is an essential part of said ritual.
+Watching a Greek sunset is a ritual; watching it with a cocktail in hand is an essential part of said ritual.

-Each day, the Naxos harbour is bathed in golden light and people from all over descend on the myriad of top-class rooftop bars to watch the show.
+Every day, the Naxos harbour is bathed in golden light and people from all over descend on the many bars to watch the visual spectable as the sun dips behind the western mountains. .

 WANDER THE NAXOS OLD MARKET

-Deep within the old town is Naxos market, a labyrinth of typical tourist stores selling souvenirs such as linen, shirts, magnets, soaps etc, and boutiques, art, design, jewellery and craft stores.
+Within the old town is Naxos old market street, a labyrinth of typical tourist stores selling souvenirs such as linen, shirts, magnets, soaps etc, and boutiques, art, design, jewellery and craft stores.

 We actually found Naxos market the best in the Cycladic islands, with reasonable prices, original pieces and a more laidback shopping experience than those found in Santorini, Mykonos or Paros.